-"The Office of Comprehensive Services (OCS) shall report on funding for therapeutic foster care services including but not limited to the number of children served annually, average cost of Care, type of service provided, length of stay, referral source, and ultimate disposition"
+1. The Office of Comprehensive Services (OCS) shall report on funding for therapeutic foster care services including but not limited to the number of children served annually, average cost of care, type of service provided, length of stay, referral source, and ultimate disposition.
+In addition, the OCS shall provide guidance and training to assist localities in negotiating contracts with therapeutic foster care providers.

-Additionally, Item 274 N.3 requires the OCS to report this information to the Chairmen of the House Appropriations and Senate Finance Committee beginning September 1, 2011 and each year thereafter.
+3. The Office of Comprehensive Services shall report the information included in this paragraph to the Chairmen of the House Appropriations and Senate Finance Committees beginning September 1, 2011 and each year thereafter.

-The Office of Comprehensive Services requested and was granted approval to delay submission of this report until December to allow inclusion of FY11 data in the report.
+The Office of Comprehensive Services requested an extension of the due date for reporting on this initiative until December 15, 2012 to allow for inclusion of FY12 data.